Dear readers of ADxS.org, please forgive the disruption.

 4.1.2.4.4.
 Reduced immunological effect of amphetamine¶

-Endotoxin in newborn rats at day 4 of life causes altered responses to amphetamines in juvenile animals.
-The effects on:136
+Endotoxin in newborn rats on day 4 of life causes altered responses to amphetamines in juvenile animals.
+The effects on were investigated:136

-GFAP (glial fibrillic acid protein, an astroglial marker)
+GFAP (glial fibrillary acid protein, an astroglia marker)

-The changes induced by a single non-toxic amphetamine administration in juvenile animals differed by brain region:
+The changes caused by a single non-intoxicating dose of amphetamine in juvenile animals differed according to brain region:

-In the mPFC, amphetamine increased gene expression for
+In the mPFC, amphetamine increased the gene expression for

 IL1β